The biggest mistake possible when writing your CV

 Further explanations of the right approach

-I will explain individual aspects in detail later.
+I will explain the individual aspects in detail later.
 At this point, only the basic differences are important.
-By the way, it is correct to also describe the respective activities.
+By the way, it is correct to describe the respective activities too.
 But the focus should always be on the positive outcome.
 In the second example, this can be found not only under the heading “Major achievements”, but also “hidden” in the two sections above.

 Conclusion